 Dispatcher

-Dispatcher are async functions that receive a reducer and, in addition some arguments that will be passed to the reducer.
+Dispatcher are async functions that receive a reducerarrow-up-right and, in addition some arguments that will be passed to the reducer.
 This the one way to modify the store.
 Like react.setState dispatch is async.
 Use await keyword to make things after a dispatch.
 There is 2 ways to dispatch:

 async dispatch(reducer)